 An investment in our common stock involves a significant risk of loss.
 You should carefully read this entire report and should give particular attention to the following risk factors.
-You should recognize that other significant risks may arise in the future, which we cannot foresee at this time.
+You should recognize that other significant risks may arise in the future, which we cannot reasonably foresee at this time.
 Also, the risks that we now foresee might affect us to a greater or different degree than currently expected.
 There are a number of important factors that could cause our actual results to differ materially from those expressed or implied by any of our forward-looking statements in this report.
-These factors include, without limitation, the risk factors listed below and other factors presented throughout this report and any other documents filed by us with the SEC.
+These factors include, without limitation, the risk factors listed below and other factors presented throughout this report and any other documents filed by us with the Securities and Exchange Commission, or the SEC, and the Ontario Securities Commission, or the OSC.